yiisoft/hydrator-validator/README.md

 Validating hydrator is a decorator for [hydrator](https://github.com/yiisoft/hydrator):

-- it allows to validate raw data of properties marked with `Validate` PHP attribute before passing it to the decorated hydrator;
+- it allows to validate raw data of properties marked with `Validate` PHP attribute;
 - it allows to validate object after creating or populating it.

 To use it, the object being validated must implement `ValidatedInputInterface`.
 You can use `ValidatedInputTrait` to